TishaJain6060/AlpacaSpeechBot/README.md

-Gemini Voice Assistant with Piper TTS
+# Description

-A local voice assistant that listens to your speech, queries Google Gemini for responses, and speaks them using Piper TTS.
+This program converts speech to text using OpenAI Whisper, generates responses using Google Gemini, and speaks responses with Piper TTS.
 Interaction is intentended for integration with AgileX robot for an interactive robot.

-Features

-Live speech recognition using speech_recognition

-Google Gemini integration via google-generativeai

-High-quality local text-to-speech using Piper TTS

-Fully dynamic: multiple interactions, no pyttsx3 issues

-Exit program with trigger phrase "thank you"

-Dependencies
-Python
+# Requirements

-Python 3.10+ recommended
+Python 3.10+

-Python Packages

-Install via pip:

-pip install speechrecognition
-pip install google-generativeai
+sounddevice (for audio input/output)

+numpy

+whisper (OpenAI Whisper)

-pip install piper-tts
+piper-tts (Piper TTS)

+google-genai (Gemini API)

+# Installation
+1️.
+Clone this repository
+git clone <repo-url>
+cd gemini_voice_assistant

+2️.
+Install dependencies

+Create a requirements.txt:

-pip install sounddevice
+sounddevice
-pip install numpy
+numpy
+whisper
+piper-tts
+google-genai

+Then install:

+# Linux
-pip install onnxruntime
+python3 -m pip install -r requirements.txt

-⚠️ For GPU acceleration of Piper TTS (optional):
+# Windows

-pip install onnxruntime-gpu
+python -m pip install -r requirements.txt

-OS-Specific Notes
-Windows

-Ensure you have Visual C++ Redistributable installed (required by onnxruntime)

-Use a microphone compatible with speech_recognition

-sounddevice may require portaudio which is bundled in pip wheels

-macOS

-sounddevice requires portaudio:

-brew install portaudio

-Use the built-in microphone or an external USB mic

-Setup

-Clone or download this repository
+3️.
 Download a Piper voice

-Example using Piper CLI:

 python -m piper.download_voices en_US-lessac-medium

-This will download the .onnx file (e.g., en_US-lessac-medium.onnx) into your directory.
+This will generate a .onnx file (e.g., en_US-lessac-medium.onnx) that you will use in the script.

-Update voice path in the script

-voice_path = "en_US-lessac-medium.onnx"

-Set your Google Gemini API key
+4️.
+Set Google Gemini API Key

+Linux/macOS:

+export GEMINI_API_KEY="your_api_key_here"

+Windows (PowerShell):

-GEMINI_API_KEY = "YOUR_KEY_HERE"
+setx GEMINI_API_KEY "your_api_key_here"

 Usage

-Run the script:
+Run the voice assistant:

 python speech_to_text.py

-Speak into your microphone
+Speak into your microphone.

-Gemini will respond to your input

-The response will be spoken out loud using Piper TTS

-Say "thank you" to exit the program
+Say "thank you" to exit the program.

-Configuration
-Piper TTS Synthesis Parameters syn_config = SynthesisConfig(
-    volume=0.8,          # Voice volume (0-1)
-    length_scale=1.0,    # Speed modifier (>1 = slower)
-    noise_scale=0.6,     # Controls audio variation
-    noise_w_scale=0.6,   # Controls prosody variation
-    normalize_audio=True # Keep waveform normalized
-)

-Gemini Model
-gemini_model = genai.GenerativeModel("gemini-2.0-flash")
+The pipeline will:

+Transcribe your speech using Whisper.

+Generate a response using Gemini LLM.

+Speak the response using Piper TTS.

 Notes

-Works offline for TTS; online only for Gemini API calls

-The first interaction may have a small delay due to microphone calibration and TTS initialization

-Compatible with multiple Piper voices — simply replace .onnx file

-If using requirements.txt
-Save requirements.txt in the same directory as your script.

-Install all dependencies:
+Whisper does not require an API key.

+Gemini requires a valid API key; ensure it’s set in your environment.

+Piper can optionally use GPU if you have onnxruntime-gpu installed.

+You can adjust volume, speed, and other TTS settings in the script via SynthesisConfig.

+# Directory Structure
+gemini_voice_assistant/
+│
+├── speech_to_text.py      # main modular voice assistant script
+├── en_US-lessac-medium.onnx  # Piper voice file
-pip install -r requirements.txt
+├── requirements.txt

-⚠️ On macOS, make sure PortAudio is installed for sounddevice:

-brew install portaudio

-Optional for GPU:

-pip install onnxruntime-gpu
+└── README.md

+# Supported Platforms
+Platform	Notes
+Windows 10+	Works with default Python audio drivers.
+Linux (Ubuntu/Debian)	May require libasound2-dev for sounddevice.
+Troubleshooting

+Whisper errors: Ensure your microphone is working and the sampling rate is set to 16kHz.

+Gemini errors: Verify your API key is correct and the model exists (gemini-2.0-flash or latest).

+Piper errors: Ensure the .onnx voice file exists and piper-tts is installed.

+Latency: For benchmarking, enable print statements in STT/LLM/TTS functions.